Lab 01 — Environment Setup

 - /projectnb/bf528/students/<your_loginname>/.conda/pkgs

-- Create the course Nextflow environment:
+- Create the course Nextflow environment and persist the syntax parser flag:

 module load miniconda

-conda env create -f envs/nextflow_env.yml
+conda env create -f envs/base_env.yml

 conda activate nextflow_latest